 Help children, youth and adults in general recreational programs including arts and crafts, sports, drop-ins and/or fitness.

-A criminal record check is obtained from your local police department.
+A Police Information Check (PIC) is obtained from your local police department.
 It can take up to three weeks to obtain one.
 It is not required for all volunteer placements.
 There are categories of volunteer roles that determine if one is required.
-In some cases different procedures apply; please contact the Volunteer Coordinator before obtaining a criminal record check.
+In some cases different procedures apply; please contact the Volunteer Coordinator before obtaining a Police Information Check.